Get

 vet weighing dog at the clinic

 The adage that you can’t compare apples to oranges can also apply to canines!
 For example, regarding a dog’s weight, you wouldn’t say that a 100-pound Rottweiler is fat, but a 20-pound Chihuahua certainly is.
-Checking weight alone is often not enough to assess your pet’s health, though.
+Checking weight alone is often insufficient to assess your pet’s health.
 Instead of comparing a dog’s weight to a generic chart, veterinarians have developed a better method: A pet’s target weight is best estimated using a combination of their weight and body condition score (BCS).

 Read on to learn more about your pup’s ideal weight, how to measure their BCS, and how to keep them fit and healthy!